 RYU to Fashion Island

-Canadian athletic brand Respect Your Universe/RYU recently opened a store Fashion Island retail center in Newport Beach, Calif.
+Canadian athletic brand Respect Your Universe/RYU recently opened a store at the Fashion Island retail center in Newport Beach, Calif.

 It is RYU’s second California shop.
 Last year, the Vancouver-headquartered brand opened a store in Los Angeles’ Abbot Kinney Boulevard.
 The Fashion Island shop is RYU’s 9th physical store.
-It also runs four stores in Vancouver, two in Toronto and a New York City store.
+It also runs four stores in Vancouver, two in Toronto and a New York City location.

 A RYU statement describes its label as fulfilling roles as a performance line of clothing and a lifestyle brand.
 It offers clothes and accessories for men and women.